Rehab In The UK

-Alcohol and drug misuse have been on the rise in recent years and addiction in the UK is causing great harm to individuals and their families.
-Fortunately, many programs are in place to help you get into rehab in the UK.
-Some believe addiction is something that only affects the individual, but the reality is that substance abuse can have many negative effects on friends, family, and the community.
+Alcohol and drug misuse have been on the rise in recent years, and addiction in the UK is causing great harm to individuals and their families.
+Fortunately, many programs are in place to help one get into rehab in the UK.
+Some believe addiction is something that only affects the individual, but the reality is that substance use can have many negative effects on friends, family, and the community.

-You can find effective and affordable programs for rehab in the UK that are either publicly or privately funded.
-The National Health Service, known simply as NHS, offers numerous services that can help treat addiction in the UK.
-Those in need of more intense care may benefit from attending a private residential clinic for their rehab.
+You can find effective and affordable treatment programs for rehab in the UK that are either publicly or privately funded.
+The National Health Service (NHS) offers numerous services that can help treat addiction in the UK.
+Those in need of more intense care may benefit from attending a private residential clinic.

-The NHS offers Government-funded medical and health care services.
+The NHS offers government-funded medical and health care services.
 It is an umbrella organization that covers most publicly funded services and health centers in the UK, but the services offered can vary by region.
-All those considered permanent residents in the UK in need of treatment for substance abuse are entitled to NHS care.
+All those considered permanent residents in the UK who are in need of treatment for substance abuse are entitled to NHS care.

 If you plan on seeking treatment for drug or alcohol addiction through the NHS, it is recommended that you visit a general practitioner (GP) that can go over different options.
 After an assessment, the GP may offer treatment at their practice or refer you to a local drug service.
 In addition to the NHS, there are charities and private drug and alcohol organizations that can help you get in and pay for some cost of rehab in the UK.

-When you go to your first appointment for drug treatment you will be asked about your drug use, your work, family, and housing situation.
+When you go to your first appointment for drug treatment, you will be asked about your drug use, your work, family, and housing situation.
 You will be assigned a keyworker whose responsibility is to support you throughout your treatment.
-The type of addiction treatment will depend on your circumstances and the substance that is being abused, your keyworker can help pick the right plan for you.
+The type of addiction treatment you choose will depend on your circumstances and the substance that is being abused.
+Your keyworker can help pick the right plan for you.

 These local drug services include:

-- Talking Therapy: This type of therapy requires you to talk to a counselor or psychologist.
-Certain types of talking therapies, like CBT (cognitive behavioral therapy), can help you learn how your thoughts and feelings affect your behavior.
+- Talk therapy: This type of therapy requires you to talk to a counselor or psychologist.
+Certain types of talk therapy, like cognitive behavioral therapy (CBT), can help you learn how your thoughts and feelings affect your behavior.

-- Medicated Assisted Treatment: Those who are dependent on opioids, such as heroin or oxycodone, and are going through withdrawals may be offered a substituted drug such as methadone.
-Medicated Assisted Treatment can help you transition into your addiction treatment without experiencing severe withdrawal symptoms or buying illicit drugs that could result in overdosing.
+- Medication assisted treatment: Those who are dependent on Opioids, such as Heroin or Oxycodone, and are going through withdrawal may be offered a substituted drug such as Methadone.
+Medication assisted treatment can help you transition into your addiction treatment without experiencing severe withdrawal symptoms or buying illicit drugs that could result in overdosing.

-- Detoxification: Also known as detox, is a treatment used to help you stop taking opioids completely.
-The purpose of detox is to cleanse your body of all opioids and help coping with withdrawal symptoms.
+- Detoxification: Also known as detox, detoxification is a treatment used to help you stop taking Opioids completely.
+The purpose of detox is to cleanse your body of all Opioids and help you cope with withdrawal symptoms.

 - Harm reduction: Staff at local drug service centers can help reduce other risks associated with your substance abuse.
 Services offered for harm reduction include testing and treatment for hepatitis or HIV.

-These treatments are most often covered by NHS and available through outpatient services or inpatient at a hospital.
-If your substance abuse is severe or complicated, you may be referred to a residential rehabilitation program.
+Treatment programs are most often covered by NHS and available through outpatient services or inpatient at a hospital.
+If your substance use is severe or complicated, you may be referred to a residential rehabilitation program.
 Most rehabilitation centers are not covered by NHS, but financial assistance may be available through your local addiction center.
 Referrals to residential rehab in the UK are often given to those who have tried addiction treatment though their GP or local drug center and continue to struggle.

 Privately Funded Residential Rehabilitation

-Most programs require you to go through detoxification and be drug-free on admission.
-Programs typically last 3-6 months but some 12-step programs may last up to a year.
-When choosing a residential program, it is important to ask what treatments they provide, and which best suits your needs.
-There are many types of programs but, most tend to fall within the following categories:
+Most programs require you to go through detoxification and be drug-free upon admission.
+Programs typically last 3-6 months, but some 12-step programs may last up to a year.
+When choosing a residential program, it is important to ask what treatments they provide and try to figure out which ones best suit your needs.
+There are many types of programs, but most tend to fall within the following categories: